-Known as "The Moses of Her Of Her People", Tubman settled in Auburn after the Civil War and operated this home for aged and indigent blacks.
-As a conductor of the Underground Railroad-a network of abolitionists that helped slaves escape to freedom-she made a dozen trips south over a period of 11 years.
-Tubman died in 1913 at her South Street Property, and is buried at Fort Hill Cemetery.
-Tours on the hour.
-The 26-acre site contains four buildings, including a welcome center A Path Through History attraction.
+Known as “The Moses Of Her People,” Tubman settled in Auburn after the Civil War and operated this home for aged and indigent blacks.
+As a conductor on the Underground Railroad-a network of abolitionists that helped slaves escape to freedom-she made a dozen trips south over a period of 11 years.
+Tubman died in 1913 at her South Street property, and is buried at Fort Hill Cemetery.
+Tours on the hour with the last tour one hour before closing.
+A Path Through History attraction.